getzola/zola/docs/content/documentation/getting-started/configuration.md

 anchors = "on"

 # When set to "true", a search index is built from the pages and section
-# content for `default_language`.
+# content.
+Can be set for each language separately.
 build_search_index = false

+# Configures how search indexes will be generated if `build_search_index` is set
+# Can be set for each language separately.
 [search]
-# Whether to include the title of the page/section in the index
+# Whether to include the title of the page/section
 include_title = true
-# Whether to include the description of the page/section in the index
+# Whether to include the description of the page/section
 include_description = false
-# Whether to include the rendered content of the page/section in the index
+# Whether to include the rendered content of the page/section
 include_content = true
 # At which character to truncate the content to.
-Useful if you have a lot of pages and the index would
+Useful if you have a lot of pages and
-# become too big to load on the site.
+# the index would become too big to load on the site.
 Defaults to not being set.
 # truncate_content_length = 100

-# Optional translation object.
-Keys should be language codes.
-# Optional translation object.
-The key if present should be a language code.
-# Example:
-#     default_language = "fr"
+# You can put any kind of data here.
+The data will be accessible in all templates.
 #
-#     [translations]
-#     [translations.fr]
-#     title = "Un titre"
+# Can be set for each language separately.
+If a key is not present for a specific
+# language, the value from the default language will be used.
 #
-#     [translations.en]
-#     title = "A title"
-#
-[translations]

-# You can put any kind of data here.
-The data
-# will be accessible in all templates
 # Example:
 #     [extra]
 #     author = "Famous author"
+#     # other types are allowed, too
+#     pi = 3.14
+#     release_date = "<add in the future>"
 #
+#     # nested tables are allowed, too
+#     [extra.social]
+#         github = "Keats"
+#
 # author value will be available using {{ config.extra.author }} in templates
+# github will be available using {{ config.extra.social.github }} in templates
+[extra]

+# Settings that can be set for each language separately.
 #
-[extra]
+# See the description of variables above to see what can be set here, and how they fall back
+# when not set for a specific language.
+#
+# It is a table of tables, where the keys are language codes.
+See "Multilingual sites" for
+# more information.
+#
+# Below is a non-exhaustive example:
+#     [languages]
+#         [languages."de-AT"]
+#         language_alias = "german"
+#
+#         title = "Eine mehrsprachige Seite"
+#         description = ""
+#
+#         taxonomies = [
+#             {name = "kategorie", feed = "false" }
+#         ]
+#
+#         generate_feed = true
+#         feed_limit = 20
+#
+#         build_search_index = false
+#         [languages."de-AT".search]
+#             truncate_content_length - 100
+#
+#         [languages."de-AT".extra]
+#             author = "beruehmter Autor"
+#
+#         [languages.fr]
+#
+# Templates can access these values for translated pages just as if these were set for
+# the default language.
+Themes and templates do not have to take extra measures for
+# working with translated content.
+[languages]
 ```

 ## Syntax highlighting